RMS Titanic

 First Officer Murdoch and Third Officer Pitman can be seen again on the docking bridge.

-In another photograph by Frank Berken, with the anchor lowered, we can see clear views of Wilde on the prow, Moody in the compass tower (as if holding binoculars to his face) and Murdoch and Pitman on the stern docking bridge.
+In another photograph by Frank Beken, with the anchor lowered, we can see clear views of Wilde on the prow, Moody in the compass tower (as if holding binoculars to his face) and Murdoch and Pitman on the stern docking bridge.
 Close ups below.
 (Daniel Klistorners collection)

 Chief Officer Wilde on the forecastle deck, with the name Titanic just below.